Financial Aid FAQs

 Do I have to apply for financial aid every year?

 Yes.
-Your eligibility for financial aid is based on information from the prior calendar year, which may change from year to year.
-In order to receive consideration for as many programs as possible, you should file a Free Application for Federal Student Aid (FAFSA) every year after your taxes are completed.
+Your eligibility for financial aid is based on income information from the prior-prior calendar year, which may change from year to year.
+In order to receive consideration for as many programs as possible, you should file a Free Application for Federal Student Aid (FAFSA) every year after October 1.

 What is WPCC’s Federal School Code?